Toyota Prius years to avoid — most common problems

 One of the most often reported issues with the 2010 Toyota Prius is engine issues.
 Some owners claim that a wide range of engine-related problems, including symptoms of a blown head gasket, stalling, overheating, and hesitancy, have occurred with their cars.

-Toyota had issued recalls for this model year to remedy some engine issues.
+Toyota had issued hybrid system recalls for this model year to remedy some engine issues since the hybrid system used to simply shut off.
 It’s advisable to seek the advice of a qualified mechanic to thoroughly check these problems and receive a proper diagnosis.

 Many 2011 Toyota Prius models have issues related to high oil consumption, according to some owners of this model year’s Prius.
 Engine oil would be used up at about 1 quart per 1,000 miles in affected automobiles.
 To keep their oil warning light off, some owners had to fill off their engine oil every other week.
 To avoid significant engine damage, drivers have to pay close attention to the oil levels in their vehicles.

-Some owners were required to replace their leaking timing cover gaskets to fix this problem.
+Some owners reported oil leaks that led to replacing their leaking timing cover gaskets to fix the problem.
 Others weren’t as fortunate and had to have their cars’ engines replaced.

 One of the most common 2016 Toyota Prius issues is windshield cracking.
 Some owners claim that the crack in the front windshield spreads quickly.
 According to reports, even the smallest stone has the potential to break the windshield’s surface by up to two-thirds.